 Inflation Rate in Malaysia averaged 3.40 percent from 1973 until 2021, reaching an all time high of 23.90 percent in March of 1974 and a record low of -2.90 percent in April of 2020.
 This page provides - Malaysia Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Malaysia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Inflation Rate in Malaysia is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Malaysia to stand at 1.40 in 12 months time.
-In the long-term, the Malaysia Inflation Rate is projected to trend around 2.10 percent in 2020, according to our econometric models.
+Inflation Rate in Malaysia is expected to be 3.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Malaysia Inflation Rate is projected to trend around 2.00 percent in 2022, according to our econometric models.